Contents

 $CHANGES

-is the part that specifies the entire template of Release notes
+template is the part that specifies the entire template of Release notes. $CHANGES represents the contents specified in change-template.

 Write Release notes Draft